boomernag/feel-so-good/README.md

 - As a user, I want to  be able to change my password, so that I can create the stronger password (e.g.in case I published my old password somewhere) to protect my personal details.
 - As a user, I want to  be able to change my email or add the second email, so that I can have an easier access to the website's functionality and to gain more flexibility.
 #### Website Owner(admin)
-- As a user, I want to have convenient and secure admin interface avalable only for website admin, so that I can add, edit and remove products/services.
+- As a user, I want to have convenient and secure admin interface avalable only for website admin, so that I can add, edit and remove products.
 - As a user, I want to receive emails from the users when they fill out the contact form, so that I can reply on them satisfying users queries.
 ### Design
 #### Framework
 - [Bootstrap](https://www.bootstrapcdn.com/), front-end framework is chosen for this project for its modern interface, ease of use and ability to be easily customized.
 It is used for creating features such as navbar, cards, forms, modals, as well as for the layout.
 - [JQuery](https://jquery.com/) is used for initializing some Bootstrap components, as well as for custom functions, DOM manipulation.
 #### Colour Scheme
-One of the main goals in UI was to focus user's attention on the products/services images.
-Therefore **calm** colors and **different shades** of one colour were mostly used accross the website's design.
-**Green** and **black** are the colours associated with tea world, help us to immerse users to the **tea world**.
-While bright **salmon** colour is used for some headings and icons to create a contrast and catch user's attention.
- Different shades of grey colour and shadows allow us to create clean and neat backgrounds and volume effect accross the website.
+**Green** and **Black** and **White** are the colors used throughout the site. **Green** is the nature color and we unconsiously feel good seeing it.
 ![Color Palette](wireframes/colour-palette.png)
 #### Typography
-There are three fonts used across the project that I find a good combination:
+There is one font used across the project:
-- [Open Sans](https://fonts.google.com/specimen/Open+Sans) used as the main body font, popular modern sans-serif typeface providing good readability.
+- [Lato](https://fonts.google.com/specimen/Lato) used as the main body font, popular modern sans-serif typeface providing good readability.
-- [Marko One](https://fonts.google.com/specimen/Marko+One) - elegant, decorative and eye-catching font, used mostly for headings.
-- [Sawarabi Mincho](https://fonts.google.com/specimen/Sawarabi+Mincho) - clean and simple font, perfectly fit to the "Art of Tea" and "East culture" theme, used for navbar elements and some headings.
 #### Icons
 Icons are used widely, as they are good attention grabbers.
-They help users to find and scan content quickly and easily.
-Another advantage of using them is to help to break language barriers.
-They create more user-friendly experience for people with non-native English by giving the visual clue about the subject.
 - I used [FontAwesome](https://fontawesome.com/) as the main icon library across the project (e.g. for social media links, forms, cart, search and user icons in navigation).
-- Apart from that, I used some icons, specific to the tea world and East topic, that were found in a free icon library [Flaticon](https://www.flaticon.com/) - used in Landing and Events pages.

 ### Wireframes
 [Balsamiq Wireframes](https://balsamiq.com/) tool was used to create all wireframes for the project.

-Original wireframes for desktop, tablet and mobile can be found [here](https://github.com/irinatu17/Art-of-Tea/tree/master/wireframes).

-**Note:** The website was changed and evolved through the development process and several improvements were applied.
-The wireframes served as guidelines but some details such as positioning, placement of images, buttons and other refinements diverge from the original wireframes.
- Apart from that, there are some features that are included into original wireframes (such as reviews, social account login, user's avatar, image galleries for services/products), but were considered of secondary importance and were not implemented yet due to time constraints.
-This is reflected and described in details in [Features left to implement](#features-left-to-implement) section, and I intend to come back to them and implement them in future when I can dedicate more time to it.

 <div align="right">